Takaovi/BatchStealer/README.md

 ## Todo
 * DNS poisoning
   * Simple edit of the hosts file (Would require administrator)
+* Screenshot
 * Other interesting stuff...

 ## 💡 Support